 Foundations for Research in Depth Psychology: Participatory Qualitative Research DPC 881, 2 units

-Students are provided with the theoretical perspectives and methodological tools to engage in qualitative research in community and ecological settings.
-The participatory research paradigms presented draw on critical theory, indigenous, visual, arts-based, and standard qualitative research methodologies, with stated goals to address the disruption of social, economic, and environmental injustice.
-Research design within this framework requires that inquiry be conducted collaboratively with community members, to foster the individual and group self-reflection, and to value and share local knowledge sources and strategies for social transformation.
+Students are introduced to a set of theoretical frameworks and methodological tools to engage in qualitative inquiry in community and ecological settings.
+The participatory research paradigms presented draw on standard qualitative methods, along with Indigenous, visual, arts-based, participatory, and emergent methodologies.
+Stated inquiry goals to address the disruption of social, economic, and environmental injustice and coloniality.
+Research design within this framework requires that inquiry be conducted collaboratively with community members, to foster individual and group self-reflection, and to value and share local knowledge sources and strategies for social transformation.